Press-Play-On-Tape/SpaceCab/README.md

 - [SH 2018-07-07] ~~Add next level functionality.~~
 - [SH 2018-07-05] ~~Change fuel functionality to only allow X units of fuel.~~
 - [SH 2018-07-07] ~~Add the deployment of a ramp to actually let the customer get in the cab, would need to deploy it before landing.
 While the ramp is deployed without a customer in the cab, the thrusters should not be used at all.
 That way the player can't just have the ramp deployed at all times.~~
-- Make it so that after a certain amount of customers, the last one will ask you to go to the GATE (next level) and in the next level you still need to get that customer to a random destination.
+- [SH 2018-07-11]~~Make it so that after a certain amount of customers, the last one will ask you to go to the GATE (next level) and in the next level you still need to get that customer to a random destination.
+**I am going to close this one.
+Customers tell you to go to the gate but then you start the new level fresh.
+Too complex to add a message 'Go to Gate' followed by another message 'Go to 1' and the level introduction.**~~
 - Check for space savings by removing sound.
 - Check for space savings by compressing some images.

-**I am going to close this one.
-Customers tell you to go to the gate but then you start the new level fresh.
-Too complex to add a message 'Go to Gate' followed by another message 'Go to 1' and the level introduction.**

 ## Enhancements: